alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-deploy-sre.md

 + Click on the VM in the SRE subscription under the `RG_DSG_COMPUTE` resource group.
 It will have the last octet of its IP address at the end of its name.
 + Click on the "Serial console" item near the bottom of the VM menu on the left hand side of the VM information panel
 + If you are not prompted with `login:` , hit enter until the prompt appears
-+ Enter the username from the `sre-<SRE ID>-vm-admin-username` secret in the SRE key vault.
++ Enter the username from the `sre-<SRE ID>-vm-admin-username` secret in the SRE Key Vault.
-+ Enter the password from the `sre-<SRE ID>-vm-admin-password-compute` secret in the SRE key vault.
++ Enter the password from the `sre-<SRE ID>-vm-admin-password-compute` secret in the SRE Key Vault.
 + To validate that our custom `cloud-init.yaml` file has been successfully uploaded, run `sudo cat /var/lib/cloud/instance/user-data.txt` .
 You should see the contents of the `deployment/secure_research_environment/cloud_init/cloud-init-compute-vm.template.yaml` file in the Safe Haven git repository.
 + To see the output of our custom `cloud-init.yaml` file, run `sudo tail -n 200 /var/log/cloud-init-output.log` and scroll up.